David Taylor (wrestler, born 1990): Early life and education

-As a junior, he faced Kyle Dake from Cornell in the NCAA finals, who had moved up to attempt to become the third four-time NCAA champion and the first to win titles at four different weight classes in the history of the NCAA.
-After a back-and-forth battle, Taylor was defeated in a close 4–5 loss.
-As a senior, he once again had an undefeated campaign, claimed his second NCAA title, helped clinch the team title for the Nittany Lions and became the third multiple-time Dan Hodge Trophy winner in history.
-Taylor graduated with 134 wins and three losses, 50 pins, 42 technical falls and 29 major decisions.
+As a junior, he faced Kyle Dake from Cornell in the NCAA finals, who moved up to attempt to become the third four-time NCAA champion and the first to win titles at four different weight classes in the history of the NCAA.
+After a back-and-forth battle, Taylor was defeated 5–4.
+As a senior, he once again had an undefeated campaign, claimed his second NCAA title, helped clinch the team title for the Nittany Lions, and became the third multiple-time Dan Hodge Trophy winner in history.
+Taylor graduated with 134 wins and three losses, 50 pins, 42 technical falls, and 29 major decisions.

-Freestyle career
+Career

 2010–2012

 Taylor made his freestyle debut in April 2010, when he claimed a University US National title.
 In 2012, he competed at the US Olympic Team Trials, where he went 3–2.

 2013–2014

 In 2013, Taylor claimed runner-up honors at the US Open in April, defeating Nick Marable to reach the finals and then being downed by the defending Olympic champion Jordan Burroughs.
 After pinning '12 Junior World Champion Magomed Kurbanaliev from Russia at Beat the Streets, Taylor became a two-time US University National and made the US University World Team on May.
 At the '13 US World Team Trials Challenge of June, Taylor went 4–1 with a lone loss to four-time NCAA Division I National Kyle Dake to claim third-place.
 At the 2013 Summer Universiade, he claimed a bronze medal for the United States.

 In 2014, last year's US Open results were repeated when Taylor fell to Jordan Burroughs, this rematch being much closer and forcing the now defending World Champion to come from behind to get the last minute comeback.
 After dominating the eventual '16 Olympic bronze medalist and at-the-time two-time World bronze medalist and two-time European Champion Jabrayil Hasanov at Beat the Streets, Taylor made the US World Team Trials finals, but was defeated twice in a row by Burroughs.